Vencord/Docs/src/content/docs/plugins/submission.md

 If you are new to Git, check [this Guide](https://opensource.com/article/19/7/create-pull-request-github). **That guide explains how to make pull requests!**
 Make sure that your title mentions you're awaiting approval for a Plugin.

-After creating your PR your code will go through checks and needs to get approved before getting pushed into the `main` (or `dev`) build of Vencord.
+After creating the PR your code will go through checks and needs to get approved before getting pushed into the `main` (or `dev`) build of Vencord.

 However, if your PR get's denied don't worry.
 Vencords Maintainers give comments on approval/denial, so you can always fix any issues.
 Unless your plugin is in violation of rules.